Glycemic Index vs. Glycemic Load | Truweight

 - High GI food: GI of 70 or above 70.

 It has been seen that foods with a low GI value of 55 or less, are slowly digested and absorbed by the body.
-As there is little rise and fall in the blood sugar levels, there is little need for insulin.
+As there are little rise and fall in the blood sugar levels, there is little need for insulin.

 Hence, high glycemic foods have to be avoided at any cost.